Kirwun History, Family Crest & Coats of Arms

 Many variations of the name Kirwun have evolved since the time of its initial creation.
 In Gaelic it appeared as O Ciardhubhain, which is derived from the words "ciar" and "dubh," both of which mean "black."

 The surname Kirwun was first found in County Galway (Irish: Gaillimh) part of the province of Connacht, located on the west coast of the Island.
 The family of ancient Irish extraction have been seated at Blindwell in County Galway from time immemorial.

-Important Dates for the Kirwun family
+Early History of the Kirwun family

 This web page shows only a small excerpt of our Kirwun research.
 Another 93 words (7 lines of text) covering the years 1172, 1530, 1531, 1534, 1535, 1550, 1551, 1602, 1589, 1661, 1642, 1653, 1642, 1650, 1721, 1686 and 1688 are included under the topic Early Kirwun History in all our PDF Extended History products and printed products wherever possible.

 Kirwun Spelling Variations

 A name was often recorded during the Middle Ages under several different spelling variations during the life of its bearer because literacy was rare there was no real push to clearly define any of the languages found in the British Isles at that time.
 Variations found of the name Kirwun include Kirwan, O'Kirwan, Kerovan, Kyrvan, O'Quirivan, Kirwin, Kerwin, Kerwan and many more.

 Early Notables of the Kirwun family (pre 1700)